To get started caring for a Calamondin we need to first learn a little about the plant.

 Don’t water again until the top quarter of the soil dries out.

-Also, Calamondin plants do best in a well-drained soil.
+Also, Calamondin plants do best in well-drained soil.

 Related: Fertilizing Citrus Trees